Marketo/REST-Sample-Code/README.md

 # Marketo REST API Sample Code
-Code samples for Marketo REST APIs.
-The repo contains language-specific directories containing samples.
+This repository contains language-specific directories with samples.
 This is not production quality code.
-These samples simply provide usage examples of how to invoke various REST API endpoints.
+The samples provide simple examples of how to invoke various REST API endpoints.
 # Documentation
 Reference documentation can be found on the [Marketo Developers website](http://developers.marketo.com).
 # Contributing
 We encourage members of the community to contribute bug fixes and new samples.
 To contribute simply fork the repository, make your changes, and submit a pull request.

 Additional questions or comments?
-Please contact [developerfeedback@marketo.com](mailto:developerfeedback@marketo.com).
+Please contact [developerfeedback@marketo.com](mailto:developerfeedback@marketo.com?subject=REST-Sample-Code).
 # Samples by Category
 ## Asset
 |Category | Language|